datarobot/datarobot-user-models/model_templates/inference/h2o_mojo/README.md

 The models provided in each folder are H2O models exported as MOJOs.
 For more details see [H2O MOJO](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/productionizing.html)

+The H2O model internals are used to provide the class names for the classification models.
+So while you must provide them on the command line utilities, they will not be passed through to the model.

 ### Instructions